albertoaignr/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+One of the limitations is adittional steps to clean the data to use for the analysis, also there's a lot of different categories for the information supplied, so whenever theres any specific topic to address, some of the data falls off the analysis and shortens our dataset.

 - What are some other possible tables and/or graphs that we could create?

+With the Outcome column, it can also be possible to check another category that wasnt taking into consideration, like 'Music'.
+While doing the same analysis of the outcome one can see in the following chart that it has a more succssesful rate than Theater.